kamp-us/monorepo/CONTRIBUTING.md

 Once Desktop is set up, you can use it to fork the repo!
 - Using the command line:
   - Fork the repo so that you can make your changes without affecting the original project until you're ready to merge them.
-- Install Volta.
-For more information, see the development guide.
+- Install Volta and setup the project.
+For more information, see the [development guide](./DEVELOPMENT.md).
 - Create a working branch and start with your changes!

 ### Commit your update